Negotiation is a critical life skill whether you like it or not. Still, lots of people hate negotiating.

-I wrote this article to show you how to negotiate with Comcast and save a bunch of money, potentially hundreds of dollars.
+I wrote this article to show you how to negotiate with Comcast, one of the most hated companies in America, and save a bunch of money on your cable bill.

 Here are some success stories:

 Bro, you rock!!
 SAVED 600.00 a year!!
 Rock on! – Chris

 Just called and was very sincere and nice and laughed like it wasn’t a big deal.
 Got my bill reduced by $10 and got HBO forever.
 BOOM. – Angelina

 Thanks for the pointers!
 Your article provided me with the idea to get a $600 savings this year!
 Thats a free car payment on my new Camaro SS! – Larry

 Existing HD Preferred XF service lowered from $169.95 to $109.99.
 Got BLAST fee waived (was $10/mo).
 That’s $600 savings for one year… accomplished in 10 minutes’ time.
 Thanks for the tips! – Elle